What is happening with F1-All Countries?

 I am going through adjustment of status, what else applies to me?

 Applicants going through Adjustment of Status are often allowed to use the ‘Filing Date’ of the Visa Bulletin to determine when they are allowed to file Form I-485.
-Here is the latest:
+This does not concern many F1 applicants, the overwhelming majority go through Consular Processing (and need to receive the ‘Welcome Letter’ from the National Visa Center in order to be able to file).
+Here is the latest for Adjustment applicants: